ASKurz/blogdown/content/support/index.md

   + questionnaire development, and
   + non-clinical [EMA](https://doi.org/10.1146/annurev.clinpsy.3.022806.091415) research.

-* No, I am not taking monetary donations, at this time.
-If you have graduate students, buy them lunch, instead.
+* No, I am not taking monetary donations at this time.
+If you have graduate students, buy them lunch instead.